 Rub the Area with Aloe Vera

 Aloe vera is a great treatment for razor burn.
-Not only does it help soothe the skin, but it provides almost immediate relief.
+Not only does it help to soothe the skin, but it provides almost immediate relief.
 If you have aloe plants, break the tip of the plant off and rub the gel on the affected area.

 If you’re using store-bought aloe vera, look for a 100% product.
 You don’t want to use something that’s loaded with other ingredients.